 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation.
-Estimated reimbursement amounts are adjusted in subsequent periods as cost reports are prepared and filed and as final settlements are determined (in relation to certain government programs, primarily Medicare, this is generally referred to as the cost report filing and settlement process).
+Estimated reimbursement amounts are adjusted in subsequent periods as cost reports are prepared and filed and as final settlements are determined (in relation to certain government programs, primarily Medicare, this is generally referred to as the "cost report" filing and settlement process).
 Settlements under reimbursement agreements with third-party payers are estimated and recorded in the period in which the related services are rendered and are adjusted in future periods as final settlements are determined.
 Final determination of amounts earned under the Medicare, Medicaid and other third-party payer programs often occurs in subsequent years because of audits by the programs, rights of appeal, and the application of technical provisions.
-Settlements are considered in the recognition of net patient service revenue on an estimated basis in the period the related services are rendered, and such amounts are subsequently adjusted in future periods as adjustments become known or as years are no longer subject to such audits and reviews.
-These settlements resulted in an increase to total net revenue of \$2.0 million for the year ended December 31, 2022.
+Settlements are considered in the recognition of net patient service revenue on an estimated basis in the period the related services are no longer subject to such audits and reviews.
+Differences between original estimates and subsequent revisions, including final settlements, are included in the results of operations of the period in which the revisions are made.
+These adjustments resulted in an increase to total revenue of \$1.3 million for the year ended December 31, 2023.

-At December 31, 2022, the Company's settlements under reimbursement agreements with third-party payers consisted of a receivable of \$1.5 million included in other current assets and a payable of \$0.4 million included in other accrued expenses and liabilities on the consolidated balance sheet.
+At December 31, 2023, the Company's settlements under reimbursement agreements with third-party payers was a net receivable of \$0.7 million, of which a receivable of \$1.8 million was included in other current assets and a payable of \$1.1 million was included in other accrued expenses and liabilities on the consolidated balance sheet.